OU & Regional Research Store (OURRstore)

 But, although LTO-9 tape cartridges are available, not only are they too expensive per TB, OURRstore also won’t be able to support them yet, because we don’t yet have LTO-9 tape drives to read and write LTO-9 tape cartridges.

 From the web search above, you’ll see that there are several resellers of LTO tape cartridges.

 Tape cartridge purchases should be executed by your department's/unit's financial lead, or by the Shared Business Services Center (firstname.lastname@example.org) if that's what your department/unit uses.

 If you’re buying tape cartridges that total less than $5000, your department’s/unit’s financial lead can do a “Pcard” purchase.
 You DON’T need multiple quotes for that, nor a quote – your unit’s financial lead can purchase directly from a reseller’s website if they want.

 If you’re buying enough tape cartridges to hit $5000 or more in a single purchase, then:

-- You MUST get at least 3 quotes, from 3 different resellers, all for the same brand, model and quantity of tape cartridges.
-OSCER can help with that: firstname.lastname@example.org
+- You MUST get the required number of quotes, from different resellers, all for the same brand, model and quantity of tape cartridges.
+The number of quotes can be found on the OU Procurement Policies and Procedures webpage -- click on Informal Competition Policy.
+OSCER can help with this: email@example.com

 - You MUST pick the least expensive quote, unless you have a compelling reason to do otherwise.